Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 If your ConVar is a number using a slider you can optionally add a third property `decimal` which determines how many decimal places of precision you want to give the user. *(Note: Max and min values for sliders are determined by the max and min values you specified when you defined the ConVar)*

 If your ConVar should have a set of limited options, choose `ROLE_CONVAR_TYPE_DROPDOWN` and add the `choices` property as a list of the valid options.
+Alternatively they can can be used to display labels for a numeric range of values.
+To do this, set the `isNumeric` property in the role convars table entry.
+If the value of the convar does not start at `0` (e.g., the convar accepts the range `1`-`4`) then you must configure the offset between the number value and the table index.
+This is accomplished by setting the `numericOffset` property (which defaults to `1`) in the role convars table entry.
+Without setting the `numericOffset` value, the first entry in the `choices` table will set the convar to `0`, the second will be `1`, etc.

-The Summoner does not have any extra ConVars but for the sake of example we will add four useless ConVars.
+The Summoner does not have any extra ConVars but for the sake of example we will add some useless ConVars.

 ```lua
 if SERVER then